 Michael Owen states his prediction for Leicester v Man United

-Manchester United were 2-1 winners against Leicester in their meeting at Old Trafford earlier this season.
+The Red Devils were resounding 4-0 winners against Leicester City in their Premier League meeting at Old Trafford back in September.

 But the Foxes have managed to consolidate under new manager Claude Puel following a return of five victories, two stalemates and two defeats.

 Former Liverpool FC striker Owen is backing Manchester United to emerge victorious in a high-scoring Premier League game at Leicester on Saturday night.

 “United have won their last three away from home in the league but have actually conceded in their last five and I think there will be goals in the King Power,” Owen told BetVictor.